Relationships Between Leaders and Followers

 Followers and leaders should have a similar set of characteristics

-At best, both leaders and followers embrace a set of assets that reflect the needs of the business and the collaboration and unity.
+At best, both leaders and followers embrace a set of assets that reflect the needs of the business and collaboration.
 Full engagement, independence, initiative, activity, and courage are the qualities that unite leaders and followers, making them a cohesive team working for common purposes.

 Kim Peters, Alex Haslam, 2018, Research: To be a good leader, start by being a good follower.
 Pieejams: https://hbr.org/2018/08/research-to-be-a-good-leader-start-by-being-a-good-follower